 The Cheat (1915) Director Cecil B. DeMille

-The Cheat is a simple silent film, running just under a hour long, featuring three main characters played by stage performer Fannie Ward, her husband Jack Dean, and the famous Sessue Hayakawa.
+Running at just under an hour, The Cheat features three main characters played by stage performer Fannie Ward, her husband Jack Dean, and the famous Sessue Hayakawa.
 Students of film history will recognize this legendary actor.
 Hayakawa had a long and storied career in Hollywood, including his brilliant portrayal as Colonel Saito in The Bridge on the River Kwai (1957).

 Naturally, the release of The Cheat caused considerable controversy upon release as a result of its racialized violence.
 It is a pretty shocking movie today, and perhaps its themes were not too uncommon when considering the films of D.W.
 Griffith which were released around the same time.
 All racist tropes aside, The Cheat is an extraordinary study in stylized villainy.
-Hishuru is capable of wearing the mask of a prosperous Western financier, but beneath the veneer lurks a “foreign” and “suspicious” sexually deviant masochist.
+Hishuru is capable of wearing the mask of a prosperous Western financier, but beneath this veneer lurks a “foreign” and “suspicious” sexually deviant masochist.
 I was particularly struck by scenes of silhouetted shadowy outlines concealed behind closed screen doors, creating a mysterious, eavesdropping atmosphere.
 The Cheat has been remade several times: first in 1923, and then again in 1931 starring Tallulah Bankhead, and in 1937 by French avant-garde auteur Marcel L’Herbier.